Is the US Bigger Than Europe? Detailed Comparison

 Summary Table of Key Figures

-So, is the US bigger than Europe?
-The answer is yes in some ways, and no in others:
+So, is the U.S. bigger than Europe?
+The answer depends on the metric:

-• Economy: The United States has the largest single-country economy.
-It outpaces the European Union’s economy, but Europe’s combined economies together are on a similar scale as the U.S.
+• Economy: The U.S. has the largest single-country economy, but Europe’s combined economies are comparable

 Similar Posts